Fantasy Rugby - the game Rugby enthusiasts play in heaven. Live draft and play with friends.

-Our web development course is an immersive experience that takes you from beginner to junior software developer in 9 weeks.
+Our software development course in Melbourne is an immersive experience that takes you from beginner to junior software developer in 9 weeks.
 At the end of the course, you will know how to build a robust and user-friendly app that answers your users' needs, and to follow the right workflow to collaborate with other developers, designers and product managers.

 Work with the right developer tools and workflow.
 Learn the basics of the command line, use a code text editor and install Ruby with a version management tool.
 Get familiar with most useful developer packages and learn how to version your code with git and push it on Github.